 3. We must be satisfied you're homeless or threatened with homelessness within 56 days.
 When we're satisfied you meet the criteria to make a homeless application, we'll draw up your personal housing plan.
 If you're homeless and have nowhere to stay, we'll decided whether to provide you with temporary accommodation while we work together to solve your housing problem.

-If your housing problem remains unresolved after a certain period of time (on average, 150 days), we'll close your personal housing plan and make a final decision on your homeless application based on the following factors:
+If your housing problem remains unresolved after a certain period of time, we'll make a final decision on your homeless application to determine what, if any, accommodation duty we have.

 - whether you've made yourself intentionally homeless - ie made yourself homeless on purpose or were responsible for events which led you to become homeless, eg criminal or anti-social behaviour, or failing to pay rent

-- whether you have a local connection to the borough (though, in cases where you're escaping from domestic abuse, this may not apply)
+- whether you have a local connection to the borough (though exceptions can be made in certain cases, such as where you're escaping from domestic abuse)

 If you meet the above criteria, we have a duty to offer you a suitable home in the private rented sector (eg with a private landlord or estate agency).

-You can register with us on Housing Jigsaw, our online housing portal.
+You can register with us via our online housing portal.